 How do you navigate living in pain while believing in the power of God to heal?

 My first order of business was to go to Jesus and receive healing prayer and then head to the doctor.
-After chiropractic work, x-rays, an MRI and shoulder exercises, I am still in the same spot as I was 8 weeks ago.
+After chiropractic work (I trust this way of treatment after we had to undergo the Tyler Texas pediatric chiropractic service), x-rays, an MRI and shoulder exercises, I am still in the same spot as I was 8 weeks ago.
 I am seeking further treatment and will eventually get this thing behind me.

 Lessons have surfaced from all of this and I want to pass them on to you.
 Again, this is coming from someone who has had a relatively pain-free life.